-This cauliflower has so much incredible flavor and it's spicy, but not too spicy, deeply flavored and beautifully complimented with fresh lime juice to help those spices along.
-So so yummy I just gasped after the first bite.
+This cauliflower has so much incredible flavor and it’s spicy, but not too spicy, deeply flavored and beautifully complimented with fresh lime juice to help those spices along.

 I decided to serve it on a bed of creamy coconut brown rice and a side of grilled sweet corn.
 That way you get a creamy element, a spicy touch and a sweet compliment to it all.
 So much yum in 1 bowl!
 Oil-free and healthy to boot!

-HOW TO MAKE JAMAICAN JERK CAULIFLOWER RICE BOWL
+HOW TO MAKE JAMAICAN JERK CAULIFLOWER

 While the rice is cooking, make the roasted oil-free Jamaican Cauliflower.
 Mix the Jamaican jerk seasoning, lime juice, coconut sugar and salt in a bowl.